sudexp/wordpress-tutorial/README.md

 Save it and click the *Messages* edit messages used in various situations to your choice.

-Finally save all changes on the page using *Save* button in the upper right corner, copy shortcode and paste it into *index.php* instead of *form class="contacts__feed"*:
+Finally save all changes on the page using *Save* button in the upper right corner, copy shortcode and paste it into *index.php* instead of form with *class="contacts__feed"*:

 ```
 // index.php